Kristina01111000/notesforresume/README.md

       - headline -
       - problem -
       - solution -
-      - target market
+      - target market -> businesses, people who want a blog and don't want to deal with back end
       - competitors -> other developers and websites
       - financial predictions -> is this for later?
-      - milestones
+      - milestones ??
-      - key roles
+      - key roles -> just me
   - NAICS code: 541511